Mathoura – Picnic Point

 There’s so much to see, touch and experience in this little slice of River paradise.

-Autumn Highlights in Mathoura and Picnic Point
+Winter Highlights in Mathoura and Picnic Point

-Riverside Bliss Along the Edward River:
+Riverside Bliss Along the Edward River

-Explore Nature Trails:
+Explore Nature Trails

-Picnic Point on the Murray:
+Picnic Point on the Murray

-Stock Up on Autumn Delights
+Stock Up on Winter Delights

-Celebrate the flavours of the season with a stop at Mathoura Mandarins’ farmgate — a charming red-gum cottage nestled among 400 imperial mandarin trees.
-While mandarins are seasonal, you’ll find an array of fresh Autumn produce including homegrown pumpkins, crisp apples, local honey, and an irresistible selection of jams, relishes, and marmalades.
-Grown with care by passionate locals Jennifer and Ian Fisher, this is a must-visit spot for anyone who loves wholesome, locally sourced goodness.Step into the Past on the Mathoura Heritage Trail
+Celebrate the flavours of the season with a visit to Mathoura Mandarins’ farmgate — a charming red-gum cottage nestled among 400 imperial mandarin trees.
+While mandarins are harvested in the cooler months, you’ll also find a selection of fresh Winter produce such as hearty pumpkins, crisp apples, local honey, and a tempting range of homemade jams, relishes, and marmalades.
+Grown with care by passionate locals Jennifer and Ian Fisher, this is a must-stop for lovers of wholesome, locally sourced goodness.

-As the weather cools, it’s the perfect time for a heritage stroll.
-Pick up a copy of the Mathoura Heritage Trail brochure from the Mathoura Visitor Information Centre (or download it online), and explore the town’s pioneering past.
-This self-guided walk leads you through historical landmarks and stories of early settlers who shaped the region.Birdwatching in Autumn’s Quiet Beauty
+As the days grow shorter and the air turns brisk, Winter is an ideal time for a heritage stroll.
+Pick up a Mathoura Heritage Trail brochure from the Mathoura Visitor Information Centre (or download it online) and explore the town’s pioneering past.
+This self-guided walk leads you through historic landmarks and stories of the early settlers who helped shape the region.

-Autumn brings a peaceful stillness that’s ideal for birdwatching.
-Head to the Reed Beds Bird Hide and Boardwalk along Picnic Point Road.
-This easy stroll takes you through serene wetlands where you might spot yellow rosellas, superb wrens, or even a purple swamp hen by the water’s edge.
-Interactive displays make it a fun and educational experience for the whole family.Savour the Season at The Timbercutter Restaurant
+Winter brings a quiet calm to the wetlands, perfect for birdwatching.
+Visit the Reed Beds Bird Hide and Boardwalk along Picnic Point Road, where an easy walk takes you through serene surrounds.
+Spot yellow rosellas, superb wrens, or a purple swamp hen as they dart through the reeds.
+Interactive displays along the way make it an engaging experience for all ages.

 Mathoura Attractions